 This workshop was developed by our Primary Prevention Training team at SASS as a response to the recommendations made by the Royal Commission into Institutional Responses to Child Sexual Abuse and the Human Rights Commission into the culture of gymnastics in Australia.

-This workshop helps to raise understanding of sexual assault in our community, and offers vital skills for handling disclosures of sexual harm.
+This NEW 6-hour workshop helps to raise understanding of sexual assault in our community, and offers vital skills for handling disclosures of sexual harm.
 The workshop will focus on empowering anyone, with practical skills and evidence-based knowledge, to respond to a disclosure in a trauma-informed ‘best-practice’ manner.
+The workshop includes all the content from the 4-hour Sexual Trauma 1st Aid workshop, plus additional information including: pornography and sexual media, warning signs for domestic and family violence and abuse, bystander behaviour, grooming, and how to respond to sharing of explicit material.
 All skill levels welcome, and no prior knowledge is expected.

 Teaching Kids Consent (online workshop)

 This workshop is an introductory session for adults interested in empowering children and young people with behaviours that enable them to recognise situations in which their personal space and sense of safety may be compromised.
 We will discuss ways we can empower children to know what safety might look and feel like, provide them with strong language skills to ask for help if they need it, and to identify the safe people in their life for support and protection.

 This workshop is intended for parents and guardians of children but all are welcome!